 Welcome to Father Henri Voisin School

-We are a new Pre-Kindergarten to Grade 5 school that first opened its doors in the fall of 2014 in Red Deer, Alberta.
+We are a Kindergarten to Grade 5 school that first opened its doors in the fall of 2014 in Red Deer, Alberta.
 As a Catholic School, we permeate Christ and His teachings into the entire curriculum and the life of our school.
 We strive for academic excellence within a safe, caring and faith-filled environment.
 We celebrate each child as an individual and encourage each child to develop his/her God-given gifts and talents.

 Students of all faiths desiring a quality Catholic Education are welcome.